AmericaTravelUnited StatesWisconsin

 Cedarburg Park

-Just a few miles north from Milwaukee, Cedarburg is one of those quaint suburb towns that you would certainly want to visit.
-Known for beautiful art galleries, studios, antique stores, museums and wineries, this tiny town is packed with so much to see.
+Just a few miles north of Milwaukee, Cedarburg is one of those quaint suburban towns that I always want to visit.
+Known for its beautiful art galleries, studios, antique stores, museums, and wineries, this tiny town is packed with so much to see and do.

-If you are looking for a holiday to celebrate the Christmas season, there is no better small town other than Cedarburg that does it the best.
-Some of the best attractions that you would love visiting in Cedarburg are Cedarburg Covered Bridge, Cedar Creek Winery, Cedarburg Art Museum (a haven for art lovers), Wittenberg Woolen Mill (well reserved ancient wool mill now converted into a restaurant and winery) and the Cedar Creek Settlement.
+Some of my favorite attractions here include the Cedarburg Covered Bridge, Cedar Creek Winery, Cedarburg Art Museum (a true haven for art lovers), Wittenberg Woolen Mill (a wonderfully preserved historic wool mill now converted into a restaurant and winery), and the Cedar Creek Settlement.

 Where to stay in Cedarburg : Washington House Inn